Treatment-Resistant Depression

 240 MG/Day

-The trial enrolls 117 TRD patients at approximately 36 clinical sites.
-Patients are randomized into three treatment groups and receive either a placebo, KET01 120 mg, or KET01 240 mg once daily (OD), in addition to their ongoing standard antidepressant treatment over a period of three weeks.
-The primary endpoint is the change on the established Montgomery–Åsberg Depression Rating Scale (MADRS) for depressive severity at day 21 compared to placebo.
+The trial enrolled 117 TRD patients at approximately 36 clinical sites.
+Patients were randomized into three treatment groups and received either a placebo, KET01 120 mg, or KET01 240 mg once daily (OD), in addition to their ongoing standard antidepressant treatment over a period of three weeks.
+The primary endpoint was the change on the established Montgomery–Åsberg Depression Rating Scale (MADRS) for depressive severity at day 21 compared to placebo.

 Read more